 I like to think of fat as a condiment, with most of my meals consisting of fiber and protein.
 It’s especially important to eat fats when we eat plants containing vitamins that need fat to be absorbed (like the vitamin K in kale).
 I focus on eating whole food sources of fats as much as possible.

-Here are just a few of my favorite fats (avocados, flax seeds, hemp seeds, nuts and seeds, pasture-raised cage-free eggs, grass-fed ghee – clarified butter – or organic grass-fed butter if you can handle some dairy), coconut, and wild caught salmon).
+Here are just a few of my favorite fats (avocados, flax seeds, hemp seeds, nuts and seeds, pasture-raised cage-free eggs, grass-fed ghee (clarified butter), coconut, and wild caught salmon.

 When we include Protein, Fiber and Fat in our meals (PFF for short), we give our body a better chance of controlling our blood sugar, stabilizing our energy and weight AND cutting cravings!